imtrinity94/vRODoc/README.md

 ```
 * or you can also download this repo directly

+### Prerequisite

+* Install npm (download node.js installer) and jsdoc (npm install jsdoc)
+* Connection to vRO Server where vRO action package is created (ping fqdn-of-vro-server)
+* Any Recent version of Powershell

 ## How to run

 - Go to the downloaded vrodoc_script.ps1 file and edit it to pass the connection related parameters inside it.
-- Open Powershell editor at that location and just execute it using .\exact_fielname_of_vRODoc.ps1
+- Open Powershell editor at that location and just execute it using .\exact_filename_of_vRODoc.ps1

 ### Example